testfairy/docs/docs/04_TestFairy_SDK/01_Introduction.md

 TestFairy's SDK takes your app to the next level.
 Our tools help you understand how users really interact with your app.
 We handle problems like crashes and on-screen error messages, and we even integrate with your current development workflow.

 Some of our features include:

-- Record videos and see how your users interact with your apps
+- Recording videos of how users interact with your apps
-- Handle crashes and exceptions
+- Handling crashes and exceptions
-- Sends logs to TestFairy for later inspection
+- Sending logs to the TestFairy dashboard for later inspection
-- Identify and tag users, for searching and custom reports
+- Identifying and tagging users, for searching and custom reports
-- Use Auto-Update to get your users on the latest version
+- Auto-Updates, to make sure your users are on the latest version

 To get started, please select your development platform from the following list.